-That said, it’s good to keep in mind that the impact of a hard inquiry on your credit shrink over time.
+That said, it’s good to keep in mind that the impact of a hard inquiry on your credit shrinks over time.

 Since refinancing means you’re getting rid of an old loan and taking on a new one, you may see a dip in your credit scores.
 There are a few reasons this could happen.

 But don’t overlook a potential upside of refinancing: If refinancing your personal loan makes it easier for you to make your monthly payments, and ultimately pay off the loan, those actions can positively affect your credit over the long term.
 Payment history accounts for about 35% of your FICO® scores, and the amount you owe on credit accounts determines 30%.